About Chennai Metro

 - Total 41 stations: 19 underground stations and 12 elevated stations

-- Some portions of both the corridors have been planned to be underground while the rest of the portion will be elevated.
+- Some portions of both the corridors were planned to be underground while the rest of the portion will be elevated.

 - Corridor 1: From Washermanpet to Saidapet (14.3 kms)